Suicide in the United Kingdom: Dynamics

 Researchers and sociologists have identified several causes for the high rate of suicide in the United Kingdom; these include recent recessions, unemployment, austerity measures and loneliness.
 Research undertaken by Samaritans agree that socio-economic status tends to be the main cause, as it is for other groups.
 Relationship breakdown is another factor as they are often relying on a female partner for emotional support and are more likely to have access to their children restricted.
+However, less attention has been paid to situational factors - the fact that opportunity is a decisive factor in many suicides.
+Major reductions in UK suicide resulted from the introduction of North Sea gas, replacing much more toxic coal gas, and by limiting the supply of over-the-counter painkillers like paracetamol and co-proxamol.

+Approximately 1 to 2% of the UK population is autistic, yet a study conducted of suicides in England from 1 January 2014 to 31 December 2017 and published in The British Journal of Psychiatry in 2022, found that 10% of those who died by suicide had elevated autistic traits.
+Suicidal ideation and death by suicide is more common in autistic people than non-autistic people.
+In 2024 it was reported that in the UK one in three autistic people have experienced suicidal ideation and almost one in four have attempted suicide.
+Autistic people have also been found to be seven times more likely to die by suicide than non-autistic people, with suicide as one of the leading causes of death for autistic people.

+In 2023/4, the percentage of people aged 16 to 74 reporting having suicidal thoughts in the past year was 6.7%.

 Common methods

 The most common method used in England and Wales is hanging, accounting for 59.4% of male and 45% of female suicides.
 Other suicides reported often include self-poisoning.
-Suicide using firearms accounts for only a very small fraction, possibly due to tight gun control, meaning very few households in the UK possess them (4 per cent).
+Suicide using firearms accounts for only a very small fraction, possibly due to tight gun control, meaning very few households in the UK possess them (4 percent).
 Hanging is the most common method used by women, closely followed by self poisoning.

 Inhalation of domestic gas was the most common method of suicide during the mid-twentieth century.
 It was completely eliminated by the 1990s as a result of the replacement of coal gas containing toxic carbon monoxide by the non-poisonous natural gas.
 Later, suicide by inhalation of carbon monoxide from car exhausts became common, but has declined since the introduction of catalytic converters.